A person's points to cut out. Pain points on the human body: detailed diagram and training video

 Torso

 Sternum.
-Hit with one knuckle of your fist on the bone that is in the middle of the chest.
-There's no muscle and there's never a lot of fat, so it's a very vulnerable spot, and if you hit it right, it can be split in two in the middle.
+Use one knuckle of your fist to strike the bone that is in the middle of your ribcage.
+There is no muscle there and there is never a lot of fat, so it is a very vulnerable place, and if you hit it correctly, it can be broken in the middle into two parts.
 You can also hit the chest organs.
-NOTE: Breaking the chest can puncture the lung or worse.
-Be very careful not to practice this on friends.
+NOTE: Smashing your chest can puncture your lung or worse.
+Be very careful and don't try this on your friends.

 Solar plexus.
-This is a bundle of nerves deep in the center of the abdominal cavity, which is responsible for the physical sensations during emotional excitement.
-If you hit just below the sternum, where the ribs are, in front of the abdominal cavity, you will hit a bundle of nerves, which can cause a strong contraction of the diaphragm (breathing muscle).
-How would "drive someone."
+This is a bundle of nerves deep in the center of the abdominal cavity, which is responsible for physical sensations during emotional excitement.
+If you hit just below the sternum, where the ribs are, in the front of the abdomen, you will hit a bundle of nerves, which can cause a strong contraction of the diaphragm (the breathing muscle).
+As if to “drive someone in.”
 This is a very easy target.
-This can be avoided by quickly squeezing abdominal muscles at the moment of impact, exhale or scream at the same time.
+This can be avoided by quickly squeezing abdominal muscles at the moment of impact, simultaneously exhale or scream.

-Waist Pleats: Place your hand on the flat side of your abdomen between your ribs and thighs. slide fingers to the palm.
+Waist pleats: Place your hand on the flat side of your abdomen between your ribs and hips.
+Slide fingers to palm.
 Don't pinch.
 Pinching does nothing.
 This can be done on any body type.

 Ribs.
-Regardless of body type, the ribs have "very" little coverage, with only a thin muscle between them.
-To break your ribs, raise your arms to widen them so they can't lock onto each other and hit them.
-An open palm, which you point there, works well for this strike.
-The rib area is protected by the chest or back muscles, which are not easy to break.
+Despite the body type, the ribs have a “very” small covering, with only thin muscle between them.
+To break the ribs, lift your arms to widen them so they can't lock onto each other and hit them.
+An open palm that you point there works well for this strike.
+The rib area is protected by the muscles of the chest or back, which are not easily broken.
 The lowest ribs are connected to the spine and are especially vulnerable to impact.

 Feet